 - Visual Tracking during Writing and Reading Tasks – Reading at an angle may reduce strain on the eyes.
 This is beneficial as your child is reading what they wrote during a writing assignment, all of the text is on the same plane.

 - Increases Paper Stability – Often times you will notice a child struggling to keep their paper still while writing.
-This requires good bilateral coordination skills in order to hold the paper still with the non-dominate hand while writing with the dominate hand.
+This requires good bilateral coordination skills in order to hold the paper still with the non-dominate hand while writing with the dominant hand.
 If your child struggles with bilateral coordination skills, having a slanted writing surface with a clip to hold the paper allows them to concentrate on the writing task and not be distracted with keeping their paper still.

 - Promotes Good Shoulder and Wrist Positioning for Handwriting – As mentioned above, not only does it help with proper ankle, knee, and hip positioning (see the 3 Points of Positioning), keeping the upper body in a more upright position allows for good positioning of the shoulder and elbow for handwriting.
 A child who is slouched over while writing will not produce legible work and often this is caused by fatigue because of poor core muscle strength.
 While working on increasing core muscle strength, using the slant board for writing can help promote good upper body positioning for handwriting tasks.

 An added bonus on using a slant board is for reading activities.
-While not necessarily OT related, the benefits of using a slant board for reading include place the text closer to the eyes which also helps with scanning and visual motor skills during reading.
+While not necessarily OT related, the benefits of using a slant board for reading include placing the text closer to the eyes which also helps with scanning and visual motor skills during reading.
 It also encourages better posture during reading activities, particularly when reading at a desk in a classroom setting.

 The Slant Board from Adapt Ease

-If you are looking for a quality slant board to try with your child, Adapt Ease offers a great clear slant board with a sturdy clip board for handwriting.
+If you are looking for a quality slant board to try with your child, Adapt Ease offers a great slant board with a sturdy clipboard for handwriting.
 It provides an ergonomic surface, a sturdy clip that can hold up to 200 pages or most early learning books, along with crack resistant acrylic construction for on the go learning.
 Plus, it's made right here in the USA!

 Need more handwriting resources?
 Check out my Handwriting Pinterest board.